Merlingot/kMC-simulation/README.md

 <simudir> : absolute path to the kmc-simulation directory
 <packdir> : absolute path to the package directory
             <packdir>=<simudir>/pack/
+<outdir> : absolute path to the directory where results will be saved.

 Executable files:
 <simudir>/main.py : run the simulation